Walchand-Linux-Users-Group/DockerBuilds/README.md

 ## 🚀 About the Project

-A collelction of Dockerfiles for a variety of tools, languages, and frameworks for ease of development and testing.
+A collection of Dockerfiles for a variety of tools, languages, and frameworks for ease of development and testing.
 Whether you are a beginner or an experienced developer, this repository is designed to make setting up your environment easier and faster.

 ## 🌱 Supported Environments